AdamZouari/Teaching-HEIGVD-RES-2018-Labo-SMTP/README.md

 You can normally see that some mails were sent and you can easily see all the datas and headers of a basic SMTP protocol.

 	![](./figures/web-interface-emails.png)

+You are done !
+You successfully simulated an SMTP server to send various and funny mails to differents receivers.
+If you havec some question about the implementation or some improvements you think would make our mock server far better do not hesitate, we would be pleased.